AnymouseProphet/anymouse/anymouse.md

 ### The `greek` option

+I am *probably* going to change the name of this option to `lgrfont`.

 This is a hybrid binary/string option.
 When not specified or when specified as `greek=no` then an LGR encoded Greek font is not set up for use.